Neck Pillows: Anatomically & Ergonomically Designed Pillows For The Cervical Spine

 Pillow Sales Hotline – (800) 598 6416

 Hold Mouse Over Pictures To See Short Descriptions

 Having well designed pillows for cervical problems is one important factor in achieving long term pain relief.
 Since there is no one pillow designed for every specific neck pain condition, an important consideration in choosing the best pillow is to choose ones according to your specific sleeping preferences.

 It is always easier to choose from pillows that conform to the positions you are most comfortable when sleeping.

 Pillows & Sleeping Positions

 Sleeping in different positions is normal and we rarely stay in one position the entire night.
-There are benefits and disadvantages to each sleeping position, and it is important to have a pillow that allows comfort and good alignment in any sleeping position.
+There are benefits and disadvantages to each sleeping position, and it is important to choose from pillows that allow comfort and good alignment in your favorite sleeping positions.

 Back sleeping is generally best for the spine and the health of your neck.
 This assumes a good mattress and pillow, allowing the spine to remain in a neutral position without any torsion or compression.
 This position allows a good mattress and pillow do their jobs of providing support.
 Another benefit of back sleeping is the effects it has on your face, with no direct pressure and in fresh air, it can help with reducing wrinkles.